Peter Fraser (classicist): Works

+The first volume is text (800 pages), the second is notes (1116 pages), and the third is index (157 pages).
+The quality of print was criticized as not on par with the scholarship.

+In 1996, Fraser published Cities of Alexander the Great, a reviewer found it to be "not an easy book; it makes few concessions to the reader".

 Personal life

 Fraser married three times and had six children.
 He first marriage was in 1940 to Catharine Heaton-Renshaw.
 They had four children together; one son and three daughters.
 They divorced.
 His second marriage was to Ruth Elsbeth Renfer in 1955.
 Together they had two sons.
 His final marriage was to Barbara Ann Stewart in 1973.
 They did not have children.

 One of his sons by Ruth, Alex Fraser (born 23 July 1959), followed his father into the academic world and is currently chief operating officer of the Cass Business School, City University London.

 Honours

 On 4 January 1945, Fraser was awarded the Military Cross (MC) 'in recognition of gallant and distinguished services in the field'.

 In 1960, he was elected Fellow of the British Academy (FBA).
 He was awarded a number of honorary degrees: in 1984, an Honorary Doctor of Philosophy (Dr. Phil) by the University of Trier; in 1996, an Honorary Doctor of Letters (DLitt) by La Trobe University; and in 2002 an Honorary Doctor of Philosophy (DPhil) by the University of Athens.